borzari/ria_convae/sparse_MNIST_dataset/README.md

 Two of those three possibilities worked very well, including in the image generation step: the sym case without a repulsive term, and the oei case with a repulsive term.
 The ieo case made some images with intense pixels all over the place.

 This network is not optimized in any way (hyperparameters, network architecture, etc.)

+OBS: I've preprocessed the data and couldn't upload all the files to this repository.
+If you want it, just send me an e-mail.